devaultcrypto/DeVaultID-Specification/SPECIFICATION.md

 #### Account Identicons

-As an optional feature clients may calculate and show an identicon for each cashaccount from the following unicode emoji list:
+As an optional feature clients may calculate and show an **Account Identicon** for each **Cash Account** from the following unicode emoji list:

+*If the locally available fonts do not support all emojis, consider using the [Noto Color Emoji](https://www.google.com/get/noto/help/emoji/) font.*

  &#128123;&#128018;&#128021;&#128008;&#128014;&#128004;&#128022;&#128016;&#128042;&#128024;  &#128001;&#128007;&#128063;&#129415;&#128019;&#128039;&#129414;&#129417;&#128034;&#128013;